pulumi/docs/reference/cli/pulumi_stack_rename.md

-## pulumi stack select
+## pulumi stack rename

-Switch the current workspace to the given stack
+Rename an existing stack

 ### Synopsis

-Switch the current workspace to the given stack.

-Selecting a stack allows you to use commands like `config`, `preview`, and `update` without needing to type the stack name each time.

-If no <stack> argument is supplied, you will be prompted to select one interactively.
+Rename an existing stack.

+Note: Because renaming a stack will change the value of `getStack()` inside a Pulumi program, if this name is used as part of a resource's name, the next `pulumi up` will want to delete the old resource and create a new copy.
+For now, if you don't want these changes to be applied, you should rename your stack back to its previous name.

 ```
-pulumi stack select [<stack>] [flags]
+pulumi stack rename <new-stack-name> [flags]
 ```

 ### Options

 ```
-  -h, --help   help for select
+  -h, --help   help for rename
 ```

 ### Options inherited from parent commands